Nahla531/Travel-app/README.md

 # Travel-app

-You can search for your next trip and get trip info like picture, tempreture, trip time.and, how much in days the day away from you
+You can search for your next trip and get trip info like picture, tempreture, trip time.and, how much in days your destination away from you

  ## Tecnology used :